ANALYTIC NUMBER THEORY

 An archive with all sorts of facts from the history of mathematics, including biographies of the most important mathematicians.

-• Contents: The focus of this course is on prime number theory.
+• Contents (tentative, may be subject to change): The first part of this course will be on prime number theory.
 In our course we give rather recent, relatively simple proofs of both the Prime Number Theorem and the Prime Number Theorem for arithmetic progressions, which are due to Newman.
-If time permits, we deduce the functional equation for the Riemann zeta function.
-In the first part of the course we recall some complex analysis.
+In the second part we will discuss Waring's problem, which is about whether for each integer k≥2 there is a number g such that every positive integer can be expressed as a sum of at most g k-th powers.
+We intend to show that every sufficient large integer can be expressed as a sum of nine positive cubes.
 Below we give a short historical overview of the subject.

 Dirichlet may be viewed as the founder of analytic number theory.
 In 1839-1842, he showed that each arithmetic progression a,a+q,a+2q,a+3q,... contains infinitely many prime numbers.
 In his proof he used properties of so-called L-functions L(s,χ)= ∑n≥1 χ(n)n-s where χ is a character modulo q.
 As it turned out, L-functions have many properties similar to those of the Riemann zeta function: for instance they have an analytic continuation to C and they satisfy a functional equation.
 Further, there is a Generalized Riemann Hypothesis (GRH) which asserts that all zeros of (the analytic continuation of) L(s,χ) in the critical strip lie on the line of complex numbers with real part ½.
 De la Vallée Poussin proved the Prime Number Theorem for arithmetic progressions which is as follows: let π(x;a,q) denote the number of primes not exceeding x in the arithmetic progression a,a+q,a+2q,a+3q,... .
 Assume that 0<a<q and that a is coprime with q.
 Let φ(q) denote the number of positive integers smaller than q that are coprime with q.
 Then π(x;a,q)∼φ(q)-1x/log x as x→∞.
 This shows that roughly speaking, the primes are evenly distributed over the prime residue classes modulo q.